Bodie Island Lighthouse on the Outer Banks NC

 - 1934 - Tower scraped and painted.

-- 1937 - Cape Hatteras National Seashore established.
+- 1937 - Cape Hatteras National Seashore was established.

 - 1939 - United States Coast Guard assumes control of the lighthouse.